Ritten11/LAMAS2021/index.md

 Resistance players have to try to deduce who the spies are to ensure that the spies cannot sabotage the missions.
 The spies have to attempt to keep their identity a secret from the resistance.

 For our project, we are going to implement a multi-agent simulation based on the Resistance.
 We will be using higher-order knowledge and public announcements.
-Since the game can be rather complex, we will consider a simplified version. *insert simplifications later* Spies only play "fail"-cards ?
+Since the game can be rather complex, we will consider a simplified version.
+In the games, spies can choose whether to play a "pass" or "fail" card.
+We will simplify this so that spies can only play "fail"-cards.
+**insert simplifications later, are there more?**

 ## Model